 The NGO registration number is 1562 and the Social Welfare Council registration number is 26793.
 Samunnat Nepal continues to grow in scope and energy.
-We are largely sustained by the sale of our gorgeous products by Samunnat Inc., a group of Australians who support us.
+We are largely sustained by the sale of our gorgeous products by Samunnat Inc., an NGO based in Australia.
 For vulnerable women there is now hope, colour and laughter where there was once sadness!

 Ramrosanga jannuhos (Go Well)